-A commonly used approach for pursuing golden tilefish involves drifting with heavily weighted deep-drop hook-and-line gear.
-Use of cut bait is typical, with electric reels and/or bandit gear used to retrieve hooked fish from the depths.
+A commonly used approach for pursuing golden tilefish involves drifting in appropriate areas with heavily weighted deep-drop hook-and-line gear while carefully maintaining desired position over the bottom.
+Use of cut bait is typical, but live bait may also be deployed.
+Electric reels and/or bandit gear are very commonly used to retrieve hooked fish from the depths.
 Commercial captains operating in the South Atlantic must possess a golden tilefish longline endorsement in order legally harvest the species with bottom longline gear (north of St. Lucie in Florida).
 Given the depths and nature of the habitats involved, entanglement of gear poses a serious threat to operational efficiency and is therefore stringently avoided.

-Knowledge of tilefish feeding patterns and ecological attributes of areas where tilefish are known or thought likely to be present-often with other demersal species of economic importance (such as snowy grouper, for instance)-are particularly important forms of information among individual captains and/or social networks of captains involved in the fishery.
+Knowledge of tilefish feeding patterns and ecological attributes of areas where tilefish are known or thought likely to be present-often with other demersal species of economic importance (such as snowy grouper, for instance)-are particularly important forms of information, shared at times between individual captains and/or social networks of captains involved in the fishery.
+Such captains also typically possess keen understanding of current market conditions for the species of interest and carefully weigh such information against the costs and difficulties of pursuing the fish in areas that may or may not yield a profitable harvest on any given day.